near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

 - The `block timestamp` is used to determine whether the auction is still ongoing.
 It gives the time as the number of nanoseconds since January 1, 1970, 0:00:00 UTC.
 - The `predecessor` gives the account (or contract) that directly called the bid method, this can be different to the signer who initially signed the transaction leading to the execution of this method.
 If pivortex.near calls a contract proxy-contract.near which then calls bid on this contract the predecessor would be proxy-contract.near and the signer would be pivortex.near.
-For security purposes, so a malicious contract can't place a bid, we stick with predecessor using here.
+For security purposes, so a malicious contract can't place a bid in your name, we stick with predecessor using here.
-- The contract returns a `promise` that will execute the transfer of $NEAR tokens back to the previous bidder.
+- The contract returns a `Promise` that will execute the transfer of $NEAR tokens back to the previous bidder.

 ---

 ### Viewing the contract state

-The contract also implements "view methods"; these allows the user to view the data stored on the contract.
+The contract also implements "view methods"; these allow the user to view the data stored on the contract.
 View methods don't require any gas but cannot change the state of the contract.
 For example, this could be used to view, in the frontend, what the highest bid amount was so we make sure that we place a higher bid.

 <Tabs groupId="code-tabs">